microsoft/vscode-github-triage-extension/README.md

 ## Install

 You can pull the latest release from the [releases page](https://github.com/microsoft/vscode-github-triage-extension/releases) and unzip it.
-Then, navigate to your extension configuration page (edge://extensions/, for instance), and make sure "Developper Mode" is enabled.
+Then, navigate to your extension configuration page (edge://extensions/, for instance), and make sure "Developer Mode" is enabled.
 There should be an option to "Load Unpacked".
-Select this, then choose the folder you uppacked prior.
+Select this, then choose the folder you unpacked earlier.

 ## Usage